 Preparing for all outcomes

 Companies House have emphasised that the above changes will only come into effect if no-deal is agreed by the UK Parliament.
 The new forms and filing requirements were announced in advance as part of the government’s ongoing programme of planning for all possible Brexit outcomes.
-Currently, the Brexit deadline has been extended to 31 October 2019.
+Currently, the Brexit leave date is planned for 31 January 2020.
 Could we expect any new developments in terms of Companies House filings after that date?
 Only time will tell.

 Author: Krystyna Ferguson, Senior Associate, SCG, Vistra Corporate Law